pescador95/pescador95/README.md

 Hi!
 I'm Iédio Júnior!
 💻 Software Engineer | Backend Developer (Node.js, Java, Quarkus, Spring, Kubernetes, Observability, SaaS, Multitenancy)

-🚀 Passionate about technology and problem-solving, I have worked as a Software Developer since 2020, focusing on scalable, resilient, and maintainable backend solutions.
+🚀 Passionate about technology and problem-solving, he has worked as a Software Developer since 2020, focusing on scalable, resilient, creative, and easy-to-maintain backend solutions.
+I have been a Backend developer for over 5 years focused on Java and Node.js stacks and Web development, always seeking to deliver a quality service, seeking optimization, scalability, availability, resilience, easy maintainability, and other qualities in the software we develop, always striving to provide a great experience and generating value for customers.

 🔹 **Professional Experience**
 **Software Developer at Aliare (2021-2024):**